E²GO : Free Your Hands for Smartphone Interaction

 Visualization Results

-The actions from left to right are: (a) Gazing at the “Bottom” area to swipe the page up, (b) Gazing at the “Top” area to swipe the page down, (c) Staring at the “Left” area to switch to the left page, (d) Staring at the “Right” area to switch to the right page, (e) Swiftly shifting gaze from “Bottom” to “Up” to switch to the next short video, (f) Swiftly shifting gaze from “Up” to “Bottom” to switch to the previous short video, (g) Closing the right eye and keeping the left eye open to click the target, (h) Closing the left eye and keeping the right eye open to returning.
+The first and second rows show the actions and user tests corresponding to the E²GO. (a) Gazing at the “Bottom” area to swipe the page up. (b) Gazing at the “Top” area to swipe the page down. (c) Staring at the “Left” area to switch to the left page. (d) Staring at the “Right” area to switch to the right page.
+Swiftly shifting gaze from “Bottom” to “Up” to switch to the next short video. (f) Swiftly shifting gaze from “Up” to “Bottom” to switch to the previous short video. (g) Closing the right eye while keeping the left eye open to enter. (h) Closing the left eye while keeping the right eye open to return.
+The eye blink images of (g) and (h) mean that executing these two actions needs eye blinks. (i)-(p) correspond to the test results of the (a)-(h) action, respectively.

 Demonstration of Event Data.

-With event camera technology, dynamic changes in the user's eye area can be captured..
+With event camera technology, dynamic changes in the user's eye can be captured.

 Demonstration of User testing.

-The first of which shows the subjects' demonstrations for all movements, and the second of which shows some videos of the testing process.
+The first video shows the demonstrations of all interaction actions, and the second video shows the testing process.

 Abstract

-Current eye-gaze interaction technologies for smart- phones are considered inflexible, inaccurate, and power- hungry.
-These methods typically rely on hand involve- ment and accomplish partial interactions.
-In this paper, we propose a novel eye-gaze-based smartphone interaction method named Event-driven Eye-Gaze Operation (E²GO), which can realize comprehensive interaction using only eyes and gazes to cover various interaction types.
-Be- fore the interaction, an anti-jitter gaze estimation method was exploited to stabilize human eye fixation and predict accurate and stable human gaze locations on smartphone screens to further explore refined time-dependent eye-gaze interactions.
-We also integrated an event-triggering mecha- nism in E²GO to significantly decrease its power consump- tion to deploy on smartphones.
-We have implemented the prototype of E²GO on different brands of smartphones and conducted a comprehensive user study to validate its effi- cacy, demonstrating E²GO’s superior smartphone control capabilities across various scenarios.
+Current eye-gaze interaction technologies for smart phones are considered inflexible, inaccurate, and power hungry.
+These methods typically rely on hand involve ment and accomplish partial interactions.
+In this paper, we propose a novel eye-gaze smartphone interaction method named Event-driven Eye-Gaze Operation (E²GO), which can realize comprehensive interaction using only eyes and gazes to cover various interaction types.
+Before the interac tion, an anti-jitter gaze estimation method was exploited to stabilize human eye fixation and predict accurate and sta ble human gaze positions on smartphone screens to further explore refined time-dependent eye-gaze interactions.
+We also integrated an event-triggering mechanism in E²GO to significantly decrease its power consumption to deploy on smartphones.
+We have implemented the prototype of E²GO on different brands of smartphones and conducted a comprehensive user study to validate its efficacy, demon strating E²GO’s superior smartphone control capabilities across various scenarios.

 Method

-The first and second rows show the actions and user tests corresponding to the E²GO (a) Gazing at the “Bottom” area to swipe the page up, (b) Gazing at the “Top” area to swipe the page down, (c) Staring at the “Left” area to switch to the left page, (d) Staring at the “Right” area to switch to the right page, (e) Swiftly shifting gaze from “Bottom” to “Up” to switch to the next short video, (f) Swiftly shifting gaze from “Up” to “Bottom” to switch to the previous short video, (g) Closing the right eye and keeping the left eye open to click the target, (h) Closing the left eye and keeping the right eye open to returning.
-The eye blink images of (g) and (h) mean that executing these two actions needs eye blinks. (i)-(p) correspond to the test results of the (a)-(h) action, respectivel.
+The first and second rows show the actions and user tests corresponding to the E²GO. (a) Gazing at the “Bottom” area to swipe the page up. (b) Gazing at the “Top” area to swipe the page down. (c) Staring at the “Left” area to switch to the left page. (d) Staring at the “Right” area to switch to the right page.
+Swiftly shifting gaze from “Bottom” to “Up” to switch to the next short video. (f) Swiftly shifting gaze from “Up” to “Bottom” to switch to the previous short video. (g) Closing the right eye while keeping the left eye open to enter. (h) Closing the left eye while keeping the right eye open to return.
+The eye blink images of (g) and (h) mean that executing these two actions needs eye blinks. (i)-(p) correspond to the test results of the (a)-(h) action, respectively.

 Contributions

-We propose an eye-gaze smartphone interaction method E²GO that supports users to perform complex interaction tasks with the help of four pairs of interactive actions.
+1. We propose an eye-gaze smartphone interaction method E²GOthatsupportsusers to perform complex interaction tasks with the help of four pairs of interactive actions.

-We introduced a Motion Event Detector (MED) for E²GO to decrease energy consumption significantly.
+3. We introduced a Motion Event Detector (MED) for E²GOtodecrease energy consumption significantly.

-he user study results demonstrated that our proposed E²GO can realize accurate eye-gaze-based smartphone control in various situations.
+4. The user study results demonstrated that our proposed E²GO can realize accurate eye-gaze smartphone control in various situations.

 Results